 Several airports serve the New York City area.
 From LaGuardia to Manhattan, take the M60 bus to 106th and Broadway, with connections along the route to the Q33 and Q47 buses, along with the E, F, G, R, V and 7 subway trains that pass through Queens enroute to Manhattan.

 JF Kennedy is the airport where most International visitors will arrive.
 AirTrain JFK has 24 hour bus connections to nearby MTA subway lines A and E, with direct routes into the heart of Manhattan by way of Brooklyn.
 For those going to Fire Island, there are connections to the Long Island Rail Road.
-The easiest, but not the cheapest way to get to your destination from these airports, is by taxi.
+The easiest, but not the cheapest way to get to your destination from these airports, is by taxi - for about $55-60.

 Like the song says, "the Bronx is up and the Battery's down."
 Getting from one to the other -- or anywhere else in the city, for that matter -- is easiest on the subway, the MTA, -- quick, clean and modern.
-Fares are $2.25, but it's still a good deal, as those few bucks will take you to the city's farthest reaches.
-Buses cost the same, but the routes are harder for a newcomer.
-Taxis are often your best option.
-They all take cash, and many now accept credit cards.
+Subway and bus fares are $2.75 (March 2017) using a rechargeable MetroCard ($1 fee when purchased), but it's still a good deal, as those few bucks will take you to the city's farthest reaches.
+Single ride fares are $3 and 7-day unlimited cards cost $32.
+Pre-Valued MetroCards good for 4, 8, 10 or 15 rides may also be bought.
+Taxis are always an option.

 One great way to take it all in is on Circle Line Cruises for views of the world's most famous skyline. and City Sights with their double-decker buses that tour around the city, letting you hop on and off at will.

 CityBike, New York's bike sharing program, offers thousands of bikes at hundreds of stations, for short-term use, 24 hours a day, all year 'round.
-For now stations are located in South Manhattan (below 59th Street), and parts of Brooklyn.
-Twenty-four-hour ($9.95) or 7-day ($25) passes for multiple 30-minute trips are sold at the bike stations; annual memberships are available online.
-A system expansion in 2015-17 will add another 375 stations to neighborhoods in Uptown Manhattan, Queens, and the rest of Brooklyn.
+Stations are located in Manhattan (below 110th Street), Williamsburg, Brooklyn Heights, Park Slope, Red Hook, Bedford-Stuyvesant, Long Island City, and parts of Jersey City.
+Twenty-four-hour ($12) or 3-day ($24) passes for multiple 30-minute trips are sold at the bike stations; annual memberships are available online.
+Their online map shows locations, with numbers of available bikes and empty docks for each station.
+A recent system expansion added 375 stations to neighborhoods in Uptown Manhattan, Queens, and Brooklyn.

 Many cities boast one gay neighborhood, or maybe two.
 New York City has almost too many to count: Greenwich Village, the East Village, Chelsea, Hell's Kitchen, to name a few.
 And that's just in Lower Manhattan.
 There are others spread out across the city from Uptown Manhattan to the ever-gayer neighborhoods of Queens and Brooklyn.